Use Bicep to manage secrets

 Don't use Bicep outputs for secure data.
 Outputs are logged to the deployment history, and anyone with access to the deployment can view the values of a deployment's outputs.

-If you need to generate a secret within a Bicep deployment and make it available to the caller or to other resources, consider using one of the following approaches.
+If you need to generate a secret within a Bicep deployment and make it available to the caller or to other resources, consider one of the following approaches.

 Look up secrets dynamically

-For example, you might have created a storage account in another deployment, and need to access its primary key to configure an Azure Functions app.
-You can use the existing keyword to obtain a strongly typed reference to the pre-created storage account, and then use the storage account's listKeys() method to create a connection string with the primary key:
+Sometimes, you need to access a secret from one resource to configure another one.
+For example, you might have created a storage account in another deployment and need to access its primary key to configure an Azure Functions app.
+You can use the existing keyword to obtain a strongly typed reference to the pre-created storage account, and then use the storage account's listKeys() method to create a connection string with the primary key.

 The following example is part of a larger example.
 For a Bicep file that you can deploy, see the complete file.